 – Research –

 DEI is examining methods to expand production of cultured Blue mussels by addressing the barrier to increased farmed mussel production in the northeast — seed production.

 DEI’s current research involves the following major components:

-- Developing hatchery techniques (broodstock conditioning and cryopreservation) that enable the production of mussels throughout the year: Cryopreservation is a method used for more cost efficient hatchery production of shellfish, but no methods currently exist for blue mussels.
-DEI’s is developing a protocol for cryopreserving mussel gametes and larvae.
+- Developing hatchery techniques (broodstock conditioning and cryopreservation) that enable the production of mussels throughout the year: Cryopreservation is a method used for more cost efficient hatchery production of shellfish, but no cryopreservation methods currently exist for Blue mussels.
+DEI is developing protocols for both broodstock conditioning and cryopreserving mussel gametes and larvae.

-- Testing different types of settlement substrates in the hatchery and field: Mussels use bissel threads to anchor to substrates, which is why mussel farmers often grow them using suspension and ropes.
-DEI is testing different types of rope to determine which is best on which to grow mussels.
+- Testing different types of mussel settlement substrates in the hatchery and field: Mussels use bissel threads to anchor to substrates, which is why mussel farmers often grow them using suspension and ropes.
+DEI is testing different types of rope to determine which is best to grow mussels on.